qiansen1386/qiansen1386.github.io/content/post/frontend-learning-note-2.md

 There is a little bit backgound I have learnt.
 - [gulp](http://gulpjs.com/) beats [grunt](http://gruntjs.com/).
 - [Webpack](https://webpack.github.io) beats [browserify](http://gbrowserify.org) beats [RequireJS](http://grequirejs.org).
-- With the viral of `NodeJS`, `CommonJs` becomes the de facto standard importing syntax(I believe).
-It Beats AMD, CMD and otheres, moreover `ES6 module` is compatiable with it, so it is also future-proof.
+- ~~With the viral of `NodeJS`, `CommonJs` becomes the de facto standard importing syntax(I believe).
+It Beats AMD, CMD and otheres, moreover `ES6 module` is compatiable with it, so it is also future-proof.~~(Completely Wrong...explained below)
 - Webpack is capable to do some jobs of gulp.

 I was thinking of using gulp + webpack.
 But since nowadays, webpack have plenty of plugins and loaders, and most importantly, I found at least 2 boostrap-loaders which claims that they can process Boostrap v4.
 I can simply say good bye to Gulp. *I might meet you again, don't know why, don't know when, but I might meet you again some other day~*